Entjic/remote-shell/README.md

 | Worker    | WORKER_CPU_COUNT | 4                     | Number of CPUs the worker can use                 |
 | Worker    | WORKER_MEMORY_MB | 2048                  | Memory in MB available to the worker              |
 | Worker    | WORKER_SECRET    | s3cr3tKey             | Secret token matching the manager’s WORKER_SECRET |

+---

+## Build & Tests

+The project uses maven as build system.
+Run tests using `mvn test`.
+Run tests and package `mvn package`